shitianle77/Allele_auto/README.md

 **[ Rule for allele-pair identification ]**

-  3σ rule was used for allele-pair identification, please refer to its original publication for details [(Lehmann, 2013)](https://ascelibrary.org/doi/abs/10.1061/(ASCE)SU.1943-5428.0000112).
+(1) 3σ rule is used for allele-pair identification, please refer to its original publication for details [(Lehmann, 2013)](https://ascelibrary.org/doi/abs/10.1061/(ASCE)SU.1943-5428.0000112).
+(2) Tukey’s method is an acclaimed and straightforward graphical technique known forrepresenting continuous univariate data through a boxplot.
+This method calculates the upper and lower extremes of the data through the quartile.

 ## 2 Installation
 ### 2.1 Dependencies